-- In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together the butter and both kinds of sugars until light and fluffy.
+In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together the butter and both kinds of sugars until light and fluffy, about 2-3 minutes.

-- Let cool in the pan for a few minutes before removing to baking rack and cooling completely.
+Let cookies cool on baking sheet for a few minutes before removing to baking rack and cooling completely.